DustinRuetz/Documentastic/readme.md

 # Documentastic

-A Markdown-to-HTML documentation generator that is feature-rich, flexible, lightweight, and platform-agnostic.
+A Markdown-to-HTML documentation generator that is feature-rich, customizable, lightweight, and platform-agnostic.

 This tool was developed with the intention of being used locally, i.e. `dev/*.md` files compile to `public/*.html` files, the latter of which can be viewed locally in any browser regardless of device.
 An example of the output can be found by viewing my notes on Markdown syntax in `public/dev_markdown.html`.